dilipnitjsr/Telegram-Bot/README.md

 ### Getting All Time Dependent Message/Auto-Mail

 Time Dependent Message/Auto-Mail acts as a alarm.
 These message is send by Bot in specific time period.
-To get list of current auto-mail we have to call \textit{getAllMailler()} which return all auto-mail as table.
+To get list of current auto-mail we have to call *getAllMailler()*  which return all auto-mail as table.

 ##### Code